uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

   - examples of famous people
   - uplifting information
   - S1
+7. `scizophrenia_causes`:
+  - About causes of illness
+  - genes and environment

 # Citations
 Start every response by categorising it or citing its supporting